CiaranWelsh/pycotools3/docs/source/Examples/parameter_estimation_low_level_interface.rst

 PyCoTools tries to use the default values.

-The :py:class:`ParameterEstimation.Config` Object is a bit like a Struct from other languages or a tree.
+The :py:class:`ParameterEstimation.Config` Object is a bit like a Struct from other languages or a tree (see :py:class:`bunch.Bunch`).
 You can access attributes using either dot notation or dictionary like access.

 There are four main sections to the Config object: